dimaash187/scrapper1/README.md

 There is an extra functionality to cancel a running job [ see endpoint # 2 above ].

 And an extra endpoint to display all of the running jobs and their details.

+One of the things that can certainly be improved is the unit testsing [ or integration/functional testing ].
+The code needs to be designed with a smaller moving parts that can be tested individually.
+Also the overall functionality of the system needs to be tested.

+One difficulty with the automated testing is the fact that requests are made outside [ external HTTP requests to the Links to crawl URLs ].
+This behaviour is a somewhat difficulat to actually have properly tested without resorting to too much mocking.